AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 The second big reward is meeting the folks you will be teaching.
 Talking to and sharing ideas with top developers, while hearing new points of view on the subject you are teaching.
-And that greatest of moments when another developer tells you that he/she was able to solve new problems because of your course.
+And that greatest of moments when another developer tells you that he/she was able to solve some problems because of your course.
 There is no better feeling.

 And, finally, there is the personal victory of getting involved, getting out there and rising above your own fears.